Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Induction hypothesis and notational convention

+and the projection from $F\langle t \rangle$ to $W$ gives the desired complete reduction.
+The above three steps have been carried out in \cite[Section 3]{DGLL2025} when $t$ is primitive and $h=0$.
+However, additional technical obstacles emerge when $h \neq 0$ or $t$ is hyperexponential.

-Auxiliary subspaces come from our attempt to simplify elements of $F\langle t \rangle$ modulo $\im(\cP_h)$.
-Such a simplification is an elaborate application of integration by parts when $h=0$ (see \cite{CDL2018,DGLW2020}).
+The notion of auxiliary subspaces comes from our attempt to simplify the coefficients of elements in $F\langle t \rangle$ modulo $\im(\cP_h)$.
+Such a simplification relies on an elaborate application of integration by parts in the case $h=0$ (see \cite{CDL2018,DGLW2020}).

-A basis of $\im(\cP_h) \cap A_h$ is constructed based on two algorithms in \cite[\S 4.3.1]{RaabThesis}.
-One is to recognize logarithmic derivatives in $F$ (see \cite[\S 5.12]{BronsteinBook}).
-The other is to find parametric logarithmic derivatives in $F$ (see \cite[\S 7.3]{BronsteinBook}).
-Although such a basis may not be finite, its regular shape described in Proposition \ref{PROP:image} allows us to find an echelon sequence of the intersection, which yields a complement of $\im(\cP_h)$ in $F\langle t \rangle$ by Lemma \ref{LM:modulo}, and leads to an algorithm for computing R-pairs by Lemma \ref{LM:elim}.
+A basis of $\im(\cP_h) \cap A_h$ is constructed based on two algorithms presented in \cite[\S 4.3.1]{RaabThesis}: one is to recognize logarithmic derivatives in $F$ (see \cite[\S 5.12]{BronsteinBook}); the other is to find parametric logarithmic derivatives in $F$ (see \cite[\S 7.3]{BronsteinBook} and \cite[Chapter 4]{RaabThesis}).
+Note that these two algorithms are well developed for transcendental Liouvillian extensions, while they cannot be guaranteed to work for general differential fields.
+Although such a basis may not be finite when $t$ is primitive, its regular shape described in Proposition \ref{PROP:image} allows us to find an echelon sequence of the intersection, which induces a complement of $\im(\cP_h)$ in $F\langle t \rangle$ by Lemma \ref{LM:modulo}, and leads to an algorithm for computing R-pairs by Lemma \ref{LM:elim}.

-As the final preparation for the next two sections, we present a lemma allowing us to perform a basis transformation whenever $h$ does not belong to $F$. \begin{lemma} If $h \in F(t) \setminus F$, then both $\cR_h$ and $\cP_h$ are injective. \end{lemma} \begin{proof} Suppose that $u \in \ker(\cR_h)^\times$.
+We present a lemma allowing us to transform a $C$-basis of a subspace in $F\langle t \rangle$ to a $C$-basis of its image under $\cP_h$. \begin{lemma} If $h \in F(t) \setminus F$ is $t$-normalized, then both $\cR_h$ and $\cP_h$ are injective. \end{lemma} \begin{proof} Suppose that $u \in \ker(\cR_h)^\times$.
 Then $h=-u^\prime/u$ by Definition \ref{DEF:risch}.
 The logarithmic derivative identity implies that $h$ is a $\bZ$-linear combination of logarithmic derivatives of polynomials in $F[t]$.
-Since $h$ is $t$-normalized, no logarithmic derivative of any element in $N_t$ appears in the $\bZ$-linear combination effectively.
-It follows that $h \in F$, a contradiction.
+Since $h$ is $t$-normalized, no logarithmic derivative of any element in $N_t$ appears in this $\bZ$-linear combination.
+Since $t$ is either primitive or hyperexponential over $F$, we derive that $h \in F$, a contradiction.
 Thus, $\cR_h$ is injective.
-Consequently, $\cP_h$ is injective, because it is $b \cR_h$ restricted to $F\langle t \rangle$. \end{proof}
+Consequently, $\cP_h$ is injective, because it is equal to $\den(h) \cR_h$ restricted to $F\langle t \rangle$. \end{proof}

+As the final preparation for our induction, we make a notational convention that will be valid throughout the next two sections. \begin{convention} \begin{itemize} \item[(i)] Let $C(t_1, \ldots, t_n)$ be a transcendental Liouvillian extension of $C$.
+Set